-Given the trustee’s complex responsibilities, you may wish to consider naming a corporate trustee.
+Given the trustee's complex responsibilities, you may wish to consider naming a corporate trustee.
 A corporate trustee is typically a bank trust department or a trust company that can perform the duties of a trustee.
-A corporate trustee can serve as the sole trustee of a trust or can work with a cotrustee, perhaps a trusted family member, to make critical decisions.
-Consider the option of specifically assigning different responsibilities to each cotrustee.
-For example, the corporate trustee could be responsible for investment management and administration of the trust, while a family member could address distribution decisions.
+A corporate trustee can serve as the sole trustee of a trust or can work with a co-trustee, perhaps a trusted family member, to make critical decisions.

 A corporate trustee brings experience, objectivity, and professional resources to help ensure that the trust is administered according to the terms of the trust.
 "The primary advantage of enlisting a corporate trustee is that its sole business is to carry out the financial and legal duties associated with your trust," explains Hamil.
 A good corporate trustee will employ a disciplined and unbiased approach to the management of the trust's assets for the benefit of current and future beneficiaries.

 A corporate trustee also can help maintain family unity by taking sole responsibility for all distributions.
 Say that a beneficiary requests a distribution that will invade the trust's assets at the expense of future beneficiaries—for example, in order to purchase a luxury car.
 A corporate trustee is positioned to weigh this request impartially, without consideration for family politics or other emotional arguments.